voxeljet (NYSE:VJET) and Delphax Technologies (OTCMKTS:DLPX) Head-To-Head Analysis

-voxeljet (NYSE:VJET – Get Free Report) and Delphax Technologies (OTCMKTS:DLPX – Get Free Report) are both small-cap computer and technology companies, but which is the better investment?
-We will compare the two companies based on the strength of their analyst recommendations, valuation, dividends, profitability, earnings, institutional ownership and risk.
+voxeljet (NYSE:VJET – Get Free Report) and Delphax Technologies (OTCMKTS:DLPX – Get Free Report) are both small-cap computer and technology companies, but which is the better business?
+We will compare the two companies based on the strength of their valuation, institutional ownership, analyst recommendations, risk, profitability, dividends and earnings.

 Analyst Recommendations

-This is a summary of current ratings and recommmendations for voxeljet and Delphax Technologies, as reported by MarketBeat.
+This is a summary of current ratings and recommmendations for voxeljet and Delphax Technologies, as reported by MarketBeat.com.

 |Sell Ratings